nt4f04uNd/sweyer/README.md

 ## How to run Flutter in GitPod

-After GitPod workspace creating the `flutter pub get` should run, wait before it completes and ensure that all has installed correctly by running `flutter doctor`.
+After GitPod workspace creation the `flutter pub get` and `flutter doctor` should run, wait before they complete and ensure that all has installed correctly.

 Then: